Data-Driven Performance Guarantees for Parametric Optimization Problems: Conclusions

 \section{Conclusions}

 We have proposed a data-driven framework to provide performance guarantees for parametric optimization problems.
 We consider two types of performance guarantees.
 The first is how many iterations are required to achieve a predefined tolerance, while the second is an upper bound on a performance metric after a fixed number of iterations.
 We formulate these two problems as robust scenario optimization problems so that we can obtain empirical estimates of the two performance metrics, alongside probabilistic guarantees for how well those empirical values generalize to unseen problem instances sampled from the same distribution.
 We then relax the robust scenario optimization problems, and apply the latest advances in the scenario approach to evaluate the trade-off between the solution accuracy and computational cost.
-Following our approach, a practitioner can determine appropriate iteration budgets that balance computational efficiency with satisfactory convergence performance in online optimization.
+Our approach allows practitioners to set iteration budgets that balance computational efficiency and convergence performance in online optimization.